pacs-course/pacs-examples/Examples/README.md

 `clang-format_scripts_and_hooks` Some tools to beautify your code, based on [clang-format](https://www.electronjs.org/docs/latest/development/clang-format) (you must have clang-tools installed! if you want to use the utilities in this directory).

-## HOW TO COMPILE AND INSTALL THE EXAMPLES: THE FIRST STEP ##
+## HOW TO COMPILE AND INSTALL THE EXAMPLES: ##

+### THE FIRST STEP ###

+Open a terminal and go in the directory `Examples` of the repository (*it is the directory that contains this README.md file!, from now on denoted as **root directory***)
-To compile the examples the first operation to be made is to copy the file `Makefile.user` to `Makefile.inc`:
+The first operation is to copy the  file `Makefile.user` to `Makefile.inc`:

     $ cp Makefile.user Makefile.inc

 and edit the latter to suit your system.
+In particular, you have to set `PACS_ROOT` to the root directory (with the full path, i.e. the path should start with `/`).
+If you do not know it
+just type

+    pwd
+in the terminal and you have it.

-(Almost) all `Makefiles` of the examples include the file `Makefile.inc` of this directory and possibly a `Makefile.inc` file local to the example under consideration.
+(Almost) all `Makefiles` of the examples include the file `Makefile.inc` of the root directory directory and possibly a `Makefile.inc` file local to the example under consideration.
 You may modify those files to suit your need.
 In particular, the user may modify the `Makefile.inc` to change some compilation options.

-The main `Makefile.inc` also sets the `PACS_ROOT` variable, which **should indicate the same directory where this** `README.md` **file is kept** (with the full path, i.e. the path should start with `/`).
-**A  trick:**  on your terminal type `pwd` and copy/paste the result.!
+But normally you don't need it.

 As an example:

     PACS_ROOT=/home/myname/pacs/Examples/

-Alternatively to editing the file, you may set an environmental variable with the same name using the command
+Alternatively, to editing the file, you may set an environmental variable with the same name using the command

     export PACS_ROOT=/home/myname/pacs/Examples/